 3. What strategies do we recommend for achieving the particular objectives?
 What are the best practices we should use in each area?

 4. What action items are recommended to fulfill these strategies?
 What types of content and posts are needed?
 What should we test?
 Should we use paid posts as well as organic posts?
 For paid posts, how should we target and test?

 6. What’s the timeframe for each action item?
 When will we re-evaluate the current strategy?

 7. What’s the cost (if any) for each action item?

 Social Media Marketing is part of Marketing — and having a plan BEFORE you jump in, as with any other use of your time and money, is the best way to proceed.
 MarketingSherpa found that 33% of companies had jumped into social media without a plan, 40% tried it with few results, and 23% decided they needed a plan first.
 Why don’t 100% of marketers know that you have a much better shot of getting where you want to go if you first create a plan to get there?

 Do you have a plan for your social media efforts?

-Check out our new book, The Results Obsession: ROI-Focused Strategies to Transform Your Marketing, now on Amazon.
+Check out our new BEST SELLER, The Results Obsession: ROI-Focused Strategies to Transform Your Marketing, now on Amazon.